Which Life Insurance Settlement Option is Best for you and your Family?

 Retained Asset Account

 A retained asset account is a temporary vehicle to store your money with the insurance company.
 The money is usually held in the insurance companies general account.
-Retained Asset Accounts are somewhat new life insurance settlement option that was created in 1984.
-Technically speaking they could, in theory, be considered a derivative of the Interest Income option below.
+Retained Asset Accounts are a somewhat new life insurance settlement option that was first created in 1984.
+They have grown ever since.
+Technically speaking they could, in theory, be considered a derivative (or version) of the Interest Income option below.
+Although with numerous differences.

 However there are several caveats to this.